couchbaselabs/docs-ng/content/couchbase-manual-2.0/administration-tasks.markdown

-For information and guidance on choosing how, and when, to rebalance your cluster, read [Choosing When to Rebalance](couchbase-manual-ready.html#couchbase-admin-tasks-addremove-deciding).
+For information and guidance on choosing how, and when, to rebalance your cluster, read [Choosing When to Rebalance](#couchbase-admin-tasks-addremove-deciding).
 This will provide background information on the typical triggers and indicators that your cluster requires changes to the node configuration, and when a good time to perform the rebalance is required.

-Instructions on how to expand and shrink your cluster, and initiate the rebalance operation are provided in [Starting a Rebalance](couchbase-manual-ready.html#couchbase-admin-tasks-addremove-rebalance-rebalancing).
+Instructions on how to expand and shrink your cluster, and initiate the rebalance operation are provided in [Starting a Rebalance](#couchbase-admin-tasks-addremove-rebalance-rebalancing).

 Once the rebalance operation has been initiated, you should monitor the rebalance operation and progress.
-You can find information on the statistics and events to monitor using [Monitoring During Rebalance](couchbase-manual-ready.html#couchbase-admin-tasks-addremove-rebalance-monitoring).
+You can find information on the statistics and events to monitor using [Monitoring During Rebalance](#couchbase-admin-tasks-addremove-rebalance-monitoring).

-Common questions about the rebalancing operation are located in [Common Rebalancing Questions](couchbase-manual-ready.html#couchbase-admin-tasks-addremove-questions).
+Common questions about the rebalancing operation are located in [Common Rebalancing Questions](#couchbase-admin-tasks-addremove-questions).

-For a deeper background on the rebalancing and how it works, see [Rebalance Behind-the-Scenes](couchbase-manual-ready.html#couchbase-admin-tasks-addremove-rebalance-background).
+For a deeper background on the rebalancing and how it works, see [Rebalance Behind-the-Scenes](#couchbase-admin-tasks-addremove-rebalance-background).

 <a id="couchbase-admin-tasks-addremove-deciding"></a>